borzacchiello/PINcher/README.md

 $ pincher --bpx "0x6ed92e,module:libsclo.so,dump(xmm2,1),set(xmm2,1337.0)" -- /usr/lib/libreoffice/program/soffice.bin
 ```

-after some time, libreoffice calc will execute.
+after some time, libreoffice calc will start.
 If we try to perform an arithmetic operation in a cell, we will obtain always `1337` as result.

 ![](img/libreoffice_screen.png)